SGM Herbert A. Friedman (Ret.)

 The European people understand the suffering of the people of South Vietnam.
 The Government of Spain, by love of humanity, has helped the victims of this war created by the Communists by sending medical teams.

-The back of leaflet 2627 also shows Spanish doctors treating patients and the text:
+The back of leaflet 2727 also shows Spanish doctors treating patients, lists the names of all the Nations helping South Vietnam, and the text:

 Thirty-one Nations of the world have supported the fighting of the people of the Free South by every means.

 In 2013, a Spaniard wrote to me to tell me about parachutist and Master Sergeant Ramon Gutiérrez de Teran who was a surgical assistant in the Spanish Army.
 De Teran was interviewed and told about his experience as a Spanish medic in Vietnam in an article entitled Spanish Medical Aide in the Vietnam War in the October 2009 Spanish-language magazine Military.
 He said in part:

 The U.S. invited Spain to send military aid to Vietnam in early 1966.
 President Johnson wanted combat troops but Franco thought that the Vietnamese would be victorious and agreed only to send a Military Health team to South Vietnam.
 On 26 April 1966, a letter was sent requesting doctors and volunteers to deploy to Vietnam.
 The mission, limited to twelve people, began immediately and was done very quietly and in almost complete secrecy.